 Here are answers to some common questions about VAT:

-For information on VAT requirements in your location, please consult your local tax authority or a licensed professional.
+For information on VAT requirements in your location, please consult your local tax authority or a licenced professional.

 If you are a VAT registered seller, you may be required to charge VAT on the items that you sell on the Etsy platform.

 You can add or update your VAT ID in Shop Manager:

 - On Etsy.com, go to Your Account, then Shop Manager.